ColinKennedy/rez_developer_packages/rez_sphinx/documentation/using_sphinx_rtd_theme.rst

 Using sphinx-rtd-theme
 ######################

-TODO make sure the tutorials in this page work

 `readthedocs.io`_ has been a huge boon for the Python community.
 Its website front end for hosting documentation is a fantastic resource.
 It also open sourced a `sphinx theme`_ called `sphinx-rtd-theme`_.